John Lyons (Antiguan landowner): Life

-John Lyons succeeded to the 563-acre Lyons Estate in Antigua which had been, successively, owned by his great-grandfather, grandfather, and father.
+John Lyons succeeded to the 563 acre Lyons sugar estate in Antigua which had been, successively, owned by his great-grandfather, grandfather, and father.
 He was sworn in as a member of the Council of Antigua in 1782.
-After the death of their second child, in 1803, John and his wife, Catherine, returned to England and settled at St Austin's, a 190-acre estate in the New Forest, Lymington, Hampshire.
-John Lyons died 6 February 1816 in England.
+After the death of their second child, in 1803, John and his wife, Catherine, returned to England and settled at St Austin's, a 190 acre estate in the New Forest, Lymington, Hampshire.
+He held the rank of Major in the Christchurch Loyal Volunteer Artillery.
+He died 6 February 1816 in England.
 A memorial inscription to him exists at Boldre, near Lymington.

 Family

-Lyons in 1784 married Catherine Walrond, who was the daughter of Maine Swete Walrond, 5th Marquis de Vallado, and Sarah Lyons (1731-1764).
-They had 15 children: five of the sons entered the service of the East India Company, one entered the British Army, and three entered the Royal Navy.
-Following Catherine's premature death in 1803, John married Elizabeth Robbins (26 November 1767 – 18 October 1820), who was daughter of William Robbins of Salisbury, Wiltshire, on 17 March 1804.
+Lyons in 1784 married Catherine Walrond, who was the third daughter of Maine Swete Walrond, 5th Marquis de Vallado, of Mountrath, Devon, and Sarah Lyons (1731 - 1764), who was the daughter of William Lyons of Antigua and Philadelphia.

+John and Catherine had 15 children: five of the sons entered the East India Company, one entered the British Army, and three entered the Royal Navy.
+After Catherine's death in 1803, John married Elizabeth Robbins (26 November 1767 – 18 October 1820), who was daughter of William Robbins of Salisbury, Wiltshire, on 17 March 1804.

 The following are those children by John's first marriage to Catherine Walrond: